-- Passwords should be treated as confidential University information.
+- Passwords must be treated as confidential information.

-- Passwords should not be included in email messages or other forms of electronic communication.
+- Passwords must not be included in email messages or other forms of electronic communication.

 Sharing a Password

-- Passwords may be shared via phone when necessary.
-However, users need to beware of “phishing” or other social engineering scams where a user may have his or her password requested over the phone.
-University information technology personnel (i.e., IT Customer Service Center, ITSO, Technical Liaisons), as a best practice, do not normally request a user’s password over the phone.
-Password phone communications may be necessary with external information technology vendors.
+- Users need to beware of “phishing” or other social engineering scams where a user may have his or her password requested over the phone.
+University information technology personnel (i.e., IT Customer Service Center, ITSO, Departmental Technical Staff), as a best practice, do not request a user’s password over the phone.

 Reporting a Password Compromise

 - Suspected compromises of passwords must be reported immediately to the KU IT Customer Service Center at 4-8080.

-- The password in question should be changed immediately.
+- The password in question must be changed immediately.

-Exceptions to this Policy shall only be allowed if previously approved by the KU Information Technology Security Office and this approval is documented and verified by the Chief Information Officer.
+Exceptions to this Policy shall only be allowed if previously approved by the KU Information Security Officer and this approval is documented and verified by the Chief Information Officer.

 Faculty, staff, and student employees who violate this University policy may be subject to disciplinary action for misconduct and/or performance based on the administrative process appropriate to their employment.